salassep/nonton-dimana-app/README.md

 # Nonton Dimana App

 Nonton Dimana App (Where to Watch App) is an application that helps to obtain information about which platform a movie is being streamed on.
-This application is built using Flutter
+This application is built using Flutter.

 ## Features